p4l4s6/IoT-mini-project-1/README.md

 ```
 iotlab-node --update bin/iotlab-m3/emcute_mqttsn.elf -l grenoble,m3,ID_OF_M3_SECOND_NODE
 ```
+replace ID_OF_M3_SECOND_NODE with 2nd node id you got from step3

 Step 12:  Open the second node shell
 ```
 nc m3-ID_OF_M3_SECOND_NODE 20000
 ```
+replace ID_OF_M3_SECOND_NODE with 2nd node id you got from step3

 Step 13: Connect to the backend server
 ```
 con 2a05:d016:eea:c800:ca30:d1a0:b5e6:7e41 1885
 ```
+if you are using your own cloud server replace 2a05:d016:eea:c800:ca30:d1a0:b5e6:7e41 this with your cloud ipv6 address and  1885 with your cloud RSMB port.

 Step 14: Print the data into the terminal
 ```